Sandeepkumargond/IEEE_SB_NITP-official-site/README.md

 # IEEE SB NITP Website

 This repository contains the source code for the **IEEE Student Branch NIT Patna** website.
-It is built with a modular folder structure for scalability and easy maintenance.

 ---